 8 a.m. to 5 p.m., 40 hour work week, Monday through Friday.
 May occasionally work evenings, weekends or holiday.
 Hours may change based on business needs.

 ESSENTIAL DUTIES AND RESPONSIBILITIES:

-One (1) additional year of experience with business or system processes work may substitute for thirty semester hours of educational requirement with a maximum substitution of 120 semester hours (four years).
+One (1) additional year of full-time minimum experience providing customer service and research may substitute for thirty (30 semester hours) of the required education with a maximum substitution of 120 semester hours (four years).

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 This position requires the incumbent to primarily perform sedentary office work; however, mobility (standing and walking) is routinely required to carry out some duties.
 It requires extensive computer, telephone and client/customer contact.
 It requires the ability to bend, stoop, kneel, and reach as needed for filing and similar routine office duties.
 The job also requires normal cognitive abilities requiring the ability to learn, recall, and apply certain practices and policies.
 It requires the stamina to maintain attention to detail despite interruptions.
 Marginal or corrected visual and auditory requirements are required for reading printed materials and computer screens and communicating with internal and external customers.
 May involve moving up to 50 lbs of office equipment/material on a limited basis.
 The position requires travel to outlying field offices and other locations as necessary.
 Air and ground travel are required.

 KNOWLEDGE SKILLS AND ABILITIES:

 Texas Tax Code

 How to find information and answer questions by phone